microsoft/LightGBM/docs/FAQ.md

   + get label(or weight/init_score/group) before contruct dataset, it's same as get `self.label`
   + set label(or weight/init_score/group) before contruct dataset, it's same as `self.label=some_label_array`
-  + get num_data(or num_feature) before contruct dataset, you can get data with `self.data`, then use some code like `self.data.shape`
+  + get num_data(or num_feature) before contruct dataset, you can get data with `self.data`, then if your data is `numpy.ndarray`, use some code like `self.data.shape`
-  + set predictor(or reference/categorical feature) after contruct dataset, you should set free_raw_data as False or init a Dataset object with the same raw data again
+  + set predictor(or reference/categorical feature) after contruct dataset, you should set free_raw_data=False or init a Dataset object with the same raw data
-  + you can also use Dataset.contruct() to contruct dataset manually, but it's not recommended.